 You’ll find HDMI Type D micro connectors on some smartphones and tablets, but no manufacturer aside from Microsoft puts even Mini DisplayPort on its handheld devices.
 The locking connector common to full-size DisplayPort connectors, on the other hand, is a great feature that appears on only a few HDMI Type A cables.

-The biggest problem with HDMI cable standards is that there are four of them, all of which were finalized only in 2010.
+The biggest problem with HDMI cable standards is that there are four of them currently, with a fifth standard on the way to accommodate the recently released HDMI 2.1 spec.
 Many, many older cables are not adequately labeled to identify their capabilities.
-Using an HDMI cable that isn't up to a particular task can yield problems including visual and audio glitches, artifacts, and audio/video synchronization problems.
-Here are details on the four types of HDMI cables:
+Using an HDMI cable that isn’t up to a particular task can yield problems including visual and audio glitches, artifacts, and audio/video synchronization problems.
+Here are details on the four current types of HDMI cables.
+Find one on Amazon.

 - Standard HDMI Cable: Provides sufficient bandwidth for only 720p and 1080i resolution video.

-- High Speed HDMI Cable: Provides more bandwidth, and can carry video with a resolution of 1080p or higher (up to 4096 by 2160, but at a maximum refresh rate of just 24Hz, which is fine for movies, but terrible for games).
+- High Speed HDMI Cable: Provides more bandwidth, and can carry video with a resolution of 1080p or higher (up to 4096x2160, or 4K, but at a maximum refresh rate of just 24Hz, which is fine for movies, but terrible for games).
 This type of cable can also handle 3D video.

 All four types of HDMI cables have a feature called the Audio Return Channel (ARC) that can send the audio from the TV tuner in your HDTV back to your AV receiver.
 Prior to ARC’s introduction, you needed to connect a second, audio-only cable between your TV and your A/V receiver to play sound from the TV tuner.
 (Note: ARC is unnecessary if you subscribe to cable or satellite TV and use a set-top box.)